remkade/spree-s3-download/README.markdown

 ## What this fork changes:

 Code is gemified and ready for Spree 0.40.0
+Code is updated to be Rails 3 compatible
+S3 Product Add link added to product edit page by default (hook)

 ## How to use: